smilebhai/sw-practical-app/README.md

 # SW Practical App Demo

-Multi-container web application using NodeJS, MongoDB, and Docker.
+This is a clone of https://github.com/madhums/node-express-mongoose-demo.
+A multi-container web application using NodeJS, MongoDB, and Docker.

-* Add Nginx support.
+* Add Nginx support
+* Customize Dockerfile and docker-compose to work with Kubernetes (k8s)
-* Use Kompose to convert Docker Compose file and translate it into customized [Kubernetes resources](https://github.com/smilebhai/sw-practical-app/tree/master/k8s) to work with AWS.
+* Use Kompose to convert Docker Compose file and translate it into customized [k8s resources](https://github.com/smilebhai/sw-practical-app/tree/master/k8s) to work with AWS

+## Resources

 * [Dockerfile reference](https://docs.docker.com/engine/reference/builder/)
 * [Docker Compose](https://docs.docker.com/compose/overview/)